threefoldtecharchive/rivine/doc/api/Daemon.md

   "maturitydelay": 144, // blocks

   // Number of coins given to the miner of the first block.
 Note that elsewhere
-  // in the API currency is typically returned in hastings and as a bignum.
+  // in the API currency is typically returned in smallest-coin-unit and as a bignum.
   // This is not the case here.
   "initialcoinbase": 300000, // Coins.
   // Minimum number of coins paid out to the miner of a block (the coinbase
   // decreases with each block).
 Note that elsewhere in the API currency is
-  // typically returned in hastings and as a bignum.
+  // typically returned in smallest-coin-unit and as a bignum.
 This is not the case
   // here.
   "minimumcoinbase": 30000, // Coins